weecology/portal-rodent-dispersal/README.md

 =======================

 Research on rodent dispersal patterns near Portal AZ.
-Contains code for reproducing the results of analyses using individual-level tag dat for common rodent species at the Portal Project site.
+Contains code for reproducing the results of analyses using individual-level tag data for common rodent species at the Portal Project site.
-Collaborators on this project include Sarah R. Supp, S. K. Morgan Ernest, and David Koons.
+Collaborators on this project include Sarah R. Supp, S. K. Morgan Ernest, and David N. Koons.
 Code was written by Sarah R. Supp.

 The code and data in this repository all for the analyses and figures to be fully replicated using a subset of the published